 Skye Cleary is a philosophy professor who opened a recent piece at Aeon with this remark: “Philosophers love to hate Ayn Rand.
 It’s trendy to scoff at any mention of her.”
 I know what she means.
 As a former philosophy professor who respects and agrees with Ayn Rand’s philosophy, I’ve had the experience of witnessing this scoffing on more than a few occasions.

 I’d like to be able to declare victory and say these admissions represent some kind of progress.
-But begrudgingly admitting that Ayn Rand is a philosopher in 2018 is a bit like admitting that Darwin was a biologist around 1918.
+But begrudgingly admitting in 2018 that Ayn Rand is a philosopher is a bit like admitting around 1918 that Darwin was a biologist.
 You can honestly disagree with Rand’s philosophy, but it’s a scandal to the profession that philosophy professors don’t think of her as a philosopher.
 Rand wrote systematically on every major branch of philosophy, and for decades scholars have provided ample evidence establishing this fact.
 It’s especially a scandal for a profession that can’t even decide on how to define its own subject matter.

 Since Salmieri has done yeoman’s work in cataloging various misrepresentations in Cleary’s piece, I want to focus on just one issue that comes up near the end of the piece, and which Cleary uses to account for Rand’s enduring popularity: